 Going Nomad – Should or shouldn’t I?

 As an aspiring nomad, I’ve come across quite a few individuals who discredit this lifestyle, and also say that it’s difficult and amounts to no good.
 To counter this thinking, and to provide inspiration to myself and other aspiring nomads, I’ve started this Going Nomad : Inspiration Series, where every week we invite a nomad or an aspiring nomad to talk about the challenges they faced and the mountains they’ve climbed en route to achieving their nomad dreams.
-Today we welcome Maegan and Elise to the blog floor.
+Today we welcome a few nomads to the blog floor, who prove that a life of travel should never be boring.

 Maegan – Remember your ‘Why’